ibm-cloud-docs/vpc/vsi_is_getting_started_vpc_stock_images.md

 * [s390x bare metal server images](/docs/vpc?topic=vpc-s390x-bare-metal-images)

 All available stock images can be found in **Menu icon ![Menu icon](../icons/icon_hamburger.svg) > VPC Infrastructure > Compute > Images > Stock images**.

+{{site.data.keyword.IBM_notm}} refreshes stock images on a quarterly basis.
+Without the latest security patches, stock images could be up to 90 days out of date.
+When you provision a virtual server, it is your responsibility to perform package updates for the operating system image and to do so regularly thereafter.
+{: important}

 To create a virtual server using a stock image, see one of the following:
 * [Creating a virtual server instance with the UI](/docs/vpc?topic=vpc-creating-virtual-servers&interface=ui#creating-virtual-servers-ui)